practicalli/clojure/docs/clojure-cli/repl-reloaded.md

     [clojure/tools.deps](https://github.com/clojure/tools.deps) is the official library for all released functions from the alpha library

-=== "Practicalli Clojure CLI Config"
+=== ":fontawesome-solid-book-open: Practicalli Clojure CLI Config"
-    [Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config/) defines several aliases which include the library that provides the `add-libs` function to the REPL:
+    [:fontawesome-solid-book-open: Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config/) defines several aliases which include the library that provides the `add-libs` function to the REPL:

     * `:repl/reloaded` starts a rich terminal UI, REPL process, nREPL server for Clojure editors to connect, portal data inspector, namespace reloadeing and test libraries and path
     * `:dev/reloaded` - all the tools `:repl/reloaded` provides without the repl (compose with other aliases)